graphql-nexus/nexus-plugin-prisma/README.md

 <br>

-You can find a runnable version of this and other examples at [prisma-labs/nexus-examples](/TODO).
+You can find a runnable version of this and other examples in the [examples folder](/examples).

 # Reference